TSB online banking problems

-TSB's online banking and mobile app have been offline or disrupted for some since Friday 20 April.
+TSB's online banking and mobile app were offline or disrupted for some from Friday 20 April.

 The bank started a major upgrade of its systems at 4pm that day, and had warned 1.9 million of its customers that some services, such as online banking, making payments or transferring money, wouldn't be possible until 6pm on Sunday 22 April.

 However, on the evening of Sunday 22 April customers found they were unable to log back in to mobile and internet banking.
 A few customers were also given access to other people's accounts – though TSB says this issue was quickly fixed.

 The wider problems continued for more than six weeks.
 On Wednesday 25 April TSB had claimed its services were up and running again – but by the evening it admitted its online banking was operating at 50% capacity, meaning only one in two customers who tried were able to log in.